sgaliamov/blog/posts/rust/rust acquaintance.md

 When you create a web api server, the programming language is not the most important thing, apparently.
 However, pure computations on Rust should be [faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html).

-Even though, I really enjoyed to write Rust code.
+No matter what, I really enjoyed writing code in Rust.
-It's a really stirring the mind and
+I will continue to use it if I need to write efficient calculations or garbage collection will be a problem.